 Professor Audrey Kurth Cronin is one of the world’s leading experts on security and how conflicts end earning her the honored title of Distinguished Professor at American University.
 Her career incorporates experience in both academic and policy positions, both in the US and abroad.
 Before joining American University in 2016, she was founding Director of the International Security Program at George Mason University.
 Previously, she worked as a Specialist in Terrorism at the Congressional Research Service, advising Members of Congress in the aftermath of 9/11.
 She also held a number of positions in the US executive branch, including in the office of the Secretary of Defense for Policy, and was Director of Studies for Oxford University’s Changing Character of War program.
 She has been Chairman of the Global Agenda Council of the World Economic Forum and a frequent speaker at the WEF’s annual meeting in Davos.
 She is the author of dozens of articles and numerous books, notably including How Terrorism Ends: Understanding the Decline and Demise of Terrorist Campaigns (Princeton University Press, 2009).

 Joshua Rovner is Associate Professor in the School of International Service at American University.
 Dr. Rovner is the author of Fixing the Facts: National Security and the Politics of Intelligence (Cornell University Press, 2011); and the co-editor of Chaos in the Liberal Order: The Trump Presidency and International Politics in the 21st Century (Columbia University Press, 2018).
 In addition to many articles and book chapters on intelligence and strategy, he writes a regular column at War on the Rocks.
 Dr. Rovner is the Managing Editor of H-Diplo's International Security Studies Forum, and Deputy Editor of The Journal of Strategic Studies.
 In 2018 and 2019 he served as Scholar-in-Residence at the National Security Agency and U.S. Cyber Command.

 Jess Regan coordinates and manages projects and activities within the center.
-Her diverse background in higher education, non-profit work, and the digital arts allows her to provide a myriad of support to the Center through various channels including design work, content development, event planning, and program management. (email@example.com)
+Her diverse background in higher education, non-profit work, and the digital arts allows her to provide a myriad of support to the Center through various channels including design work, content development, event planning, and general program management. (firstname.lastname@example.org)